octantbio/octopus3/docs/OT-2-Setup.md

 **OT-2 Setup**
 ==============

 Below gives some overview of the layouts involved.
-Refer to the [OT-2 script itself](/ot2/octopus3-ot2-pool-purify.py) for more of the specifics, as the comments walk through the steps of the pooling and purification stage.
-It is recommended to run it [via SSH access to the OT-2](https://support.opentrons.com/s/article/Setting-up-SSH-access-to-your-OT-2).
-Otherwise, accordingly adjust the variables in the script with a text editor.
+Refer to the [OT-2 script itself](/ot2/octopus3-ot2-pool-purify.py) for more of the protocol specifics, as the comments walk through the steps of the pooling and purification stage.
+It is recommended to run it [via SSH access to the OT-2](https://support.opentrons.com/s/article/Setting-up-SSH-access-to-your-OT-2) and accordingly adjusting the [labware offset values](https://support.opentrons.com/s/article/How-Labware-Offsets-work-on-the-OT-2) in the script with a text editor.
+Otherwise, set the `ssh_mode` variable to `False` in the script with a text editor.

 The OT-2 assists in the pooling and purification ([step 2.2](/docs/Bench-Protocol.md#22-pooling)) of 96 to 8x96 samples per run.
 The user is prompted at the beginning to enter the number of plate indexes to process (1 to 8).
 Each plate-index of samples are pooled and purified separately, with the order following this quadrant convention (A1, A2, B1, B2):